rothsandro/google-fonts-preview/README.md

 ## Limitations

-- Only sans-serif, serif, display, handwriting and monospace fonts are included.
+Only sans-serif, serif, display, handwriting and monospace fonts are included.
 Icon fonts are excluded.
-- Fonts with large glyphsets such as the Japanese language are excluded, e.g. [Noto Sans Japanese](https://fonts.google.com/noto/specimen/Noto+Sans+JP)

 ## Credits